WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 [tip] Recommended: You can use either left-aligned, right-aligned, or center-aligned text formatting. [/tip]
 [tip] Recommended: You can use either left-, right-, or center-aligned text formatting. [/tip]

+## Capitalization in hyphenated compound words

+Capitalize any part of a hyphenated compound word even if it isn't capitalized without a hyphen.

+**Examples**

+[warning] Not Recommended: well-formatted text is a vital element to enhance readability. [/warning]
+[tip] Recommended:  [/tip]

 ## Additional resources

 "Dashes"